nexpy/nexpy/_sources/readers.txt

 Features from the Superclass
 ----------------------------

-Two GUI convenience elements are provided from the superclass :class:`nexpy.gui.importdialog.BaseImportDialog`:
+Three GUI convenience elements are provided from the superclass :class:`nexpy.gui.importdialog.BaseImportDialog`:

 *ImportDialog.filebox*: